your-tools/tsrc/docs/code-manifesto.md

 # Error handling

 * All exceptions raised from within `tsrc` should derive from `tsrc.Error`.
-* When using external code (from the standard library or a third-party library), you should catch the exceptions and optionally re-raise them
+* When using external code (from the standard library or a third-party library), you should catch the exceptions and optionally re-raise them.

 # Output messages to the user

 Do not use `print`, use [python-cli-ui functions](https://supertanker.github.io/python-cli-ui/usage.html#api) instead.
-This makes it easier to distinguish between real messages and the throw-away `print`s you add for debugging.
+This makes it easier to distinguish between real messages and the throw-away `print` statements you add for debugging.

 Also, using "high-level" methods such as `ui.info_1()` or `ui.warning()` will make it easier to have a consistent user interface.